larsthorup/webteknologi-dtu/01-getting-started/README.md

 Share the URL with friends & family :)

+### Note on choice of tools

+Preference for native platform (as supported by browsers):

+- HTML built-in controls (no component libraries)
+- CSS
+- JavaScript (with types, see below)

+Preference for high quality tools (valuable, popular, modern, well maintained)

+- TypeScript (for type checking)
+- React (reactive over imperative)
+- Vite (for bundling)
+- Netlify (deployment)
+- Vitest (test runner)
+- Testing Library (rendering for testing)

+Other good tools we could have used, but won't:

+- Vue (instead of React)
+- Jest (instead of Vitest)
+- Redux (state management)

 ### Read the code

 Try to get a cursory understanding by reading through the code of App.tsx several times.
 Help your understanding by sprinkling `console.log` statements here and there.
 You will learn how all the bits and pieces fit together plus a lot more, during this course.